 Since each hour in a course requires at least two additional hours of study, and since students usually register for several courses, Western has established the following credit load policies for undergraduate students:

-- The standard load per quarter for undergraduates is 15 credits.
+- The standard fulltime load per quarter for undergraduates is 15 credits.
 In order to graduate in four years, students must average 15 credits per quarter.
 NOTE: some majors require more than four years of study.

 Correspondence credit earned through a fully accredited college or university, including Western’s Independent Learning program, may be accepted toward the bachelor’s degree.
 Some departments limit the number of correspondence credits that may apply toward the major.
-Enrollment in only correspondence courses through Western’s Independent Learning program does not qualify as continuing enrollment for Western students.
+Enrollment in only correspondence courses through Western’s Independent Learning program does not qualify as continuing enrollment for newly-admitted, first quarter Western students.
 Contact the Registrar’s Office for information regarding student status.

 Non-Matriculated Students and Credit Limitations

 A program for non-matriculated students allows community members not admitted to Western and undergraduate/certificate extension program students to enroll in Bellingham campus courses.
 Non-matriculated students are not eligible to register or get on waitlists until the first day of the quarter.
 Students who have been dismissed from Western due to low academic standing may not enroll as non-matriculants except during summer quarter.

 A student must be admitted to Western to apply credit to a degree.
 A maximum of 45 credits earned as a non-matriculant may be accepted toward a bachelor’s degree at Western.
 Contact the Graduate School for information on applying credit to graduate programs.

 Students enrolled as non-matriculants are subject to all University academic policies as enumerated in this section of the catalog.
 They must maintain good academic standing according to University scholarship standards.
 Continued low scholarship will result in the loss of future registration privileges.